willfindlay/honors-thesis/thesis/thesis.md

 At the time of writing this paper, the Linux Kernel [@unistd] supports an impressive 436 distinct system calls, and this number generally grows with subsequent releases.
-In general, userspace implements a subset of these system calls, with the exact specifications varying depending on architecture.
+In general, userspace libraries such as the C standard library implement a subset of these system calls, with the exact specifications varying depending on architecture.
 These system calls are used to request services from the operating system kernel;
 for example, a program that needs to write to a file would make an `open` call